manbehindthemadness/unscribe/README.md

-# Describe
+# Unscribe

-Describe is a Python library for text removal and scrambling in images using LaMa inpainting and CRAFT text detection.
+Unscribe is a Python library for text removal and scrambling in images using LaMa inpainting and CRAFT text detection.

 ## Diagrams:
 ### The following techniques were used in the creation of this project: